MicrosoftDocs/sdk-api/sdk-api-src/content/dinputd/nf-dinputd-idirectinputeffectdriver-starteffect.md

 #### DIES_SOLO

 Indicates that all other effects on the device should be stopped before the specified effect is played.
 If this flag is omitted, the effect is mixed with existing effects that have already started on the device.

+#### - dwCount

+Specifies the number of times to perform the effect.
+If the value is INFINITE, then the effect should be repeated until explicitly stopped or paused.

 ## -returns